AxelMacFoly/SAGBAC/README.md

 ## Install instructions
 * Each assembly should be processed in a newly created directory!
-* Create a new directory which will be your <work directory>.
+* Create a new directory which will be your "work directory".
-* Go into the <work directory> and clone the SAGBAC repository.
+* Go into the "work directory" and clone the SAGBAC repository.

 ## Dependencies
 Please be sure to install the following programs in order to be able to run SAGBAC properly.